Krampus (film): Production

-Dougherty had "always wanted to do a scary Christmas movie", but the idea did not take form until his friends sent him an e-card featuring the Krampus creature which was, according to him "just love at first sight."
+Michael Dougherty had "always wanted to do a scary Christmas movie", but the idea did not take form until his friends sent him an e-card featuring the Krampus creature which was, according to him "just love at first sight."
 Although this, according to Dougherty, happened in "the ancient times of the internet" the project would not be fleshed out until 2011, at which point he would team up with Zach Shields and Todd Casey to figure out the story.
 On November 21, 2014, Allison Tolman and Emjay Anthony joined the cast.
 On March 3, 2015, Adam Scott, David Koechner, and Toni Collette joined the cast.
-Principal photography began on March 12, 2015 and officially wrapped in May 2015.
+Principal photography began on March 12, 2015, and officially wrapped in May 2015.
 Creature effects were made by Weta Workshop.
 The score was composed by Douglas Pipes and released on a double LP by Waxwork Records in 2018.

 Release

-The film was originally scheduled a release date for November 25, 2015, but was moved to December 4, 2015.
+The film was originally scheduled to be released on November 25, 2015, but was moved to December 4, 2015, to be closer to December 5, which is Krampusnacht.

-The film was released on DVD and Blu-ray on April 26, 2016 and was internationally released on the same formats in the United Kingdom on December 26, 2016.
-An unrated, extended version of the film referred to as Krampus: The Naughty Cut was released on December 7, 2021 by Shout Factory in a 4K and Blu-ray combo pack.
+The film was released on DVD and Blu-ray by Universal Pictures Home Entertainment on April 26, 2016, and was internationally released on the same formats in the United Kingdom on December 26, 2016.
+An unrated, extended version of the film referred to as Krampus: The Naughty Cut was released on December 7, 2021, by Shout!
+Factory in a 4K and Blu-ray combo pack.
 This release features new bonus content such as interviews, commentaries, and featurettes, and runs approximately four minutes longer than the original theatrical edition.

 Merchandise

-An original graphic novel titled Krampus: Shadow of Saint Nicholas was released on November 25, 2015 by Legendary Entertainment.
+An original graphic novel titled Krampus: Shadow of Saint Nicholas was released on November 25, 2015, by Legendary Comics.
 The comic is written by Brandon Seifert and features stories by writer/director Michael Dougherty and movie co-writers Zach Shields and Todd Casey.
 Art is provided by Fiona Staples, Michael Montenat, Stuart Sayger, Maan House and Christian DiBari.

 Weta Workshop released a number of collectables through their online store, including statues (Krampus, The Cherub, The Dark Elf), a life-sized prop reproduction of the Krampus Bell and a collectable pin.

 Trick or Treat Studios released three Halloween Masks directly out of the screen used masters.
 The masks include Krampus and two elves, Window Peeper and Sheep Cote Clod.

 The popular Halloween store Spirit Halloween released a Halloween animatronic based on the main character Krampus.